South Atlantic Fishery Management Council

 Anticipated Timeline: March 2025 – September 2027

-This project would operationalize recommendations from east coast scenario planning efforts by identifying communities that interact with Council-managed species in the South Atlantic region and beyond.
+This project would operationalize recommendations from East Coast scenario planning efforts by identifying communities that interact with Council-managed species in the South Atlantic region and beyond.
 The purpose is to identify and engage communities where outreach has been lacking in the past.
-This will improve the Council’s understanding of constituent preferences for engagement and provide and opportunity to inform constituents about the Council process and improve their ability to become engaged.
+This will improve the Council’s understanding of constituent preferences for engagement and provide an opportunity to inform constituents about the Council process and improve their ability to become engaged.
 The proposed work would also describe community impacts from increasing environmental uncertainty.
 This project is currently under review for funding.

 Anticipated Timeline: May 2025 – September 2027